tweag/rules_haskell/docs/haskell-use-cases.rst

       tag = "{BUILD_USER}",
  )

-*n.b* Due to the `current inability`_ of nix to be used on macOS (darwin) for building docker images, it's currently not possible to build docker images for haskell binaries as above using rules_docker and nixpkgs on macOS.
+*n.b.* Due to the `current inability`_ of Nix to be used on macOS (darwin) for building Docker images, it's currently not possible to build Docker images for Haskell binaries as above using ``rules_docker`` and Nixpkgs on macOS.

 .. _current inability: https://github.com/NixOS/nixpkgs/issues/16696

-Following these steps you should end up with a fairly lightweight docker image, bringing the flexibility of nix as a docker base image manager and the power of ``rules_haskell`` for your haskell build together.
+Following these steps you should end up with a fairly lightweight Docker image, bringing the flexibility of Nix as a Docker base image manager and the power of ``rules_haskell`` for your Haskell build together.

 Cross-compilation
 -----------------